US STOCKS-Dow sinks 2% as virus surge stifles recovery hopes | Business

 - United States

-The Dow sank more than 2% on Monday as fears a spike in COVID-19 cases would halt a broader economic recovery pummeled economically sensitive and travel stocks and pushed bond yields to five-month lows.
+The Dow sank more than 2% on Monday as investors sold off economically sensitive shares and travel stocks and sought the perceived safety of bonds on fears that a spike in COVID-19 cases would derail a broader economic recovery.

 New infections surged in parts of Asia and England, while U.S. COVID-19 cases soared 70% last week, fueled by the Delta variant.
-All 11 S&P sectors fell in morning trading, with the so-called value stocks including financial, industrial , materials and energy dropping between 2.1% and 4.2%.
+All 11 S&P sectors fell, with the so-called value stocks, including financial, industrial, materials and energy, dropping between 2.0% and 3.9%.

-The banking sub-index sank 2.6%, tracking a fall in the benchmark 10-year Treasury yield to mid-February lows.
-"The global economy is barely surviving on life support and another wave of infections may spur lockdowns that could signal the death knell for the tenuous recovery," said Peter Essele, head of investment management for Commonwealth Financial Network.
+The banking sub-index sank 3%, tracking a fall in the benchmark 10-year Treasury yield to mid-February lows.
+"There's concern among investors the Delta variant could reset the clock in terms of the progress we've made with COVID-19 and the pickup in the economy," said Andre Bakhos, managing director at New Vines Capital LLC in New Jersey.

-The benchmark S&P 500 snapped a three-week winning streak on Friday, with only defensive sectors - perceived to be relatively safe during times of economic uncertainty - posting small gains.
-On Monday, the technology-heavy Nasdaq index outperformed the broader market as investors again sought safety in the growth-linked stocks that led Wall Street's recovery from its coronavrirus-lows last year.
+The benchmark S&P 500 snapped a three-week winning streak on Friday, with only defensive sectors, perceived to be relatively safe during times of economic uncertainty, posting small gains.
+On Monday, the technology-heavy Nasdaq index outperformed the broader market as investors again flocked to the growth-linked stocks that led Wall Street's recovery from its coronavirus-lows last year.

+"This is a way for investors to hedge the risk of COVID-19," said Max Gokhman, head of asset allocation at Pacific Life Fund Advisors in Newport Beach, California.
+"We know the tech stocks will tend to do better when there's less stability, as they are less sensitive to consumers increasing their spending on services and going out."

-Declining issues outnumbered advancers 7.70-to-1 on the NYSE and 3.88-to-1 on the Nasdaq.
-The S&P index recorded 11 new 52-week highs and no new low, while the Nasdaq recorded 13 new highs and 224 new lows.
+Declining issues outnumbered advancers 5.37-to-1 on the NYSE and 2.29-to-1 on the Nasdaq.
+The S&P index recorded 12 new 52-week highs and no new low, while the Nasdaq recorded 17 new highs and 231 new lows.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)